-Asia Art Archive in India (AAA in I) is an organisation established in 2013 with the goal of building resources for research on the region’s dynamic contemporary art scene.
+Asia Art Archive in India (AAA in I) is an Independent Registered Public Charitable Trust established in 2013 with the goal of building resources for research on the region’s dynamic contemporary art scene.
 It accomplishes this mission by digitising artist and scholarly archives, developing research projects, and organising programmes.
 AAA in I’s Research Collection can be accessed from its space in New Delhi, which has been open to the public since 2016.

 AAA in I has partnered with individuals, organisations, and institutions on workshops, exhibitions, and talks to further activate the Collection and contribute to new research and artistic projects in the field.